homiedopie/beberlei.de/drafts/solving_pagination_apis_with_doctrine_repositories.rst

 Solving Pagination APIs with Doctrine Repositories
 ==================================================

-For quite some time now it bugs me that existing pagination APIs are violating decoupling in MVC.
-One example where this is clearly happening is when you are using KnpLabs Pager in combination with Solarium.
+For quite some time now it bugs me that existing pagination APIs for Symfony are violating decoupling in MVC.
+And this problem exists in other frameworks and libraries as well.

+One obvious example where this is clearly happening is when you are using KnpLabs Pager in combination with Solarium.
 In that case the ``Paginator#paginate()`` method requires an array of ``$select`` and ``$solrClient``.
 Integrations for the Doctrine ORM require to pass Query or QueryBuilder objects for both Pagerfanta and KnpLabs Pager.